samastek/czsh/README.md

-# Project Setup
+# CZSH - Standalone Zsh Configuration

-This project sets up a customized Zsh environment with various plugins and tools to enhance your terminal experience.
+This project sets up a customized Zsh environment with various plugins and tools to enhance your terminal experience. **This configuration does NOT require Oh My Zsh** - all plugins are installed and managed directly for better performance and reduced overhead.

+## Features

+- 🚀 **No Oh My Zsh dependency** - Lightweight and fast
+- 🎨 **Powerlevel10k theme** - Beautiful and highly customizable prompt
+- 🔍 **Smart plugin management** - Direct plugin loading without framework overhead
+- 📦 **Essential plugins included** - Auto-suggestions, syntax highlighting, completions, and more
+- 🛠️ **Modern tools integration** - fzf, lazydocker, marker, todo.sh, Neovim with NvChad

 ## Supported Operating Systems